LightDvlpr/PersonAPI/README.md

 If you'd like to connect to PgAdmin then follow these instructions

-First, while the application is running
--- go to your browser and enter in the following address
+First, while the application is running, go to your browser and enter in the following address
 ```
 http://localhost:16543
 ```